Goldrathlab/Spatial-TRM-paper/README.md

 > [!IMPORTANT]
 > A script to download the processed data is included [here](/data/download.ipynb).
 In order to run this script, a base url is needed.
 This url will be provided with the submission of the manuscript.

+The full data folder, including raw data and intermediate checkpoints, will look like this:

 ```text
 data
 ├── adata